glasser/vote.davidglasser.net/content/post/201611-ca-props.md

     name: Nov 2016 CA Props
 ---

-Here are my current thoughts on the November 2016 ballot.
+Here are my current thoughts on the statewide propositions on the November 2016 ballot.

 ## Yes on 51?